Supergiovane/node-red-contrib-knx-ultimate/docs/wiki/KNX AI.md

 ## Commands (input)
 Send `msg.topic`:
 - `summary` (or empty): emit summary immediately
-- `reset`: clear internal history, counters and learned home memory; AI Education remains unchanged
+- `reset`: clear internal history, counters, learned home memory, and every persisted chat context; AI Education remains unchanged
 - `ask`: send a question to the configured LLM
 - `confirm` / `cancel`: confirm or cancel pending KNX commands without calling the LLM
-- `clear_chat`: clear the conversation memory for the current session
+- `clear_chat`: clear recent turns, persistent instructions, and pending commands for the current session

 For `ask`, provide the question in `msg.prompt` (preferred), `msg.payload` (string), or the common Telegram fields `msg.payload.content` / `msg.payload.text`.

-When KNX control is enabled, recent turns are remembered in RAM per `msg.knxAi.sessionId`, `msg.sessionId`, or a detected Telegram chat ID.
-Wire output 3 back to the chat sender and output 4 to a KNX Ultimate node configured in **Universal mode**.
+Every Ask/chat session keeps its last 8 turns and up to 20 explicit long-term instructions, separated by `msg.knxAi.sessionId`, `msg.sessionId`, or a detected Telegram chat ID.
+Requests such as “Remember not to use the term unknown” become durable instructions.
+All KNX AI nodes using the same storage share this live context and reload it after Node-RED restarts from `knxultimatestorage/knxai/memory/knxai-chat-context.md`.
+The atomically written file is bounded to 50 sessions and 512 KB.
+When KNX control is enabled, wire output 3 back to the chat sender and output 4 to a KNX Ultimate node configured in **Universal mode**.
 With confirmation enabled, the first reply previews every write GA, DPT, and payload without emitting writes; the same session must then reply `CONFIRM`/`CANCEL` (localized equivalents are accepted) within 5 minutes.
 A new request replaces any older pending plan.
 Each confirmed command has `msg.destination`, `msg.dpt`, `msg.payload`, and `msg.event = "GroupValue_Write"`.
 For DPT 1.xxx writes, safe AI equivalents `true`/`false`, `1`/`0`, and `on`/`off` are normalized to a real boolean before local validation and output.

 ### Fresh KNX reads